kyma-incubator/documentation-component/docs/props/render-engines.md

 ];
 ```

-> **NOTE**: For information how to pass options per group of sources or per single source read [this](./sources.md#passing-options) section.
+> **NOTE**: For information on how to pass options per group of sources or per single source, read [this](./sources.md#pass-options) section.

-## Passing render engines to component
+## Pass render engines to the component

 The `renderEngines` property is an array of render engines.
-For passing render engines to component you have to define array of render engines, and then pass it to the global provider of `documentation-component`.
-See example below.
+To pass render engines to the component, define an array of render engines and pass it to the global provider of the Documentation Component.

+See this example:

 ``` tsx
 const RENDER_ENGINES: RenderEngines = [